‘Elopement’ ceremony - example

 After your ceremony

-I’ll give you the decorative marriage certificate, pack up my things and say a quick goodbye so you can continue your celebrations.
-Once I’m back home, I’ll officially register your marriage with the Registry Office and, if you’ve arranged with me to submit the application for your legal certificate I’ll get that sorted too.
+I’ll present you with your decorative marriage certificate, pack up my things and say a quick goodbye so you can continue your celebrations.
+Once back home, I’ll officially register your marriage with the government Registry Office and, if you’ve arranged with me to submit an application for a legal certificate on your behalf, I’ll get that sorted with the Registry Office too.